tarafaa/portfolio_electrical/FPGA_Digital_Processing_System/README.md

 The goal of this project was to design and implement a modular digital processing architecture capable of performing convolution-style arithmetic operations in hardware.

 The system uses separate memory modules to store **16-bit input data and coefficient values**.
-A controller sequentially accesses the memory locations and supplies the data to a signed multiplier.
+A control unit sequentially accesses memory locations and supplies the data to a signed multiplier.

-The resulting arithmetic data can then be processed by additional datapath modules for output selection and accumulation.
+The resulting arithmetic data can then be processed by additional datapath modules for output selection and future accumulation operations.

 The design was developed using **Verilog HDL** and functionally verified using Verilog testbenches and waveform analysis.

-A MATLAB convolution implementation was also used as a reference to compare the hardware-generated results.
+A MATLAB convolution implementation was also used as an independent reference to compare the hardware-generated results.

-Finally, the RTL design was taken through the **OpenLane ASIC design flow** to generate a physical layout.
+Finally, the RTL design was taken through the **OpenLane ASIC physical design flow** to generate a final physical layout.

 ---